organic●ally™ was set up by Siew-Peng, a ‘pre-tired’ change management consultant and social anthropologist from Singapore, who now lives in the UK.

-All organic●ally™ products have been ethically-sourced and, as much as possible, fairly traded.
-Most of our products are not certified as Fair Trade because we cannot afford to pay for that privilege.
+All organically products have been ethically-sourced and, as much as possible, fairly traded.
+We are not certified as "Fairtrade" because we cannot afford to pay for that privilege.

-organic●ally™ is designed to be manageable business around the needs of Siew-Peng's family and community commitments.
+organically is designed to be a manageable business around the needs of Siew-Peng's family (illness and SEN) and community commitments (volunteer at Citizens Advice, teaching English to new migrants, teaching IT skills to older people).
 While we do not have a dazzling all-singing, all-dancing website with seamless online payment software, we are small enough to provide a personal and friendly, as well as an efficient, service.

 Feel free to 'chat' with Siew Peng at shopkeeper@organic-ally.co.uk.